rayrapetyan/shmaps/README.md

 Based on a boost/interprocess and libcuckoo lock-free map.

 Limitations:
-- you can't use any STL containers for key or value type (e.g. instead of std::string should use shmem::String);
+- you can't use STL containers for key or value type (e.g. instead of std::string you should use shmem::String);
-- you can't declare shmap maps using "static" keyword, they will raise in constructor.

 ## Compilation